jbfiche/Python_basic_instrumentation/README.md

 ## LUMENCOR CELESTA laser source :

+**control_celesta.py** : System Tested:Windows(10)+Linux (PopOs) Works with:Python 3.8

+**Communication method** : Python communicates with the Celesta through an RG45 cable

-Celesta : Folder that contains current development regarding the control of the Celesta Engine Light (Lumencor).
+Celesta : Folder that contains current development regarding the control of the Celesta Engine Light.

-One of the files was created by Bogdan Bintu to control their Celesta through a RG45 cable, it is called "celesta.py".
+One of the files was created by Bogdan Bintu to control their Celesta through an RG45 cable, it is called "celesta.py".
 It was used as a base to control our own.
 The code called "control_celesta.py" will be used to modulate the lasers in sync with the camera ORCA Flash 4.0 (Hamamatsu) and the filter wheel Lambda 10-3 (Sutter Instruments).

 ----